gsi-ee/stream/Readme.txt

 2) First try for nXYTER problem correction
 2) Capable to correctly resolve multiple AUX problem!
 3) Runs with lmd files from beamtimes.
-   See setup.C macros in applications directory
+   See first.C macros in applications directory

 To be done in near future: